romland/smoozoo/README.md

       pan/zoom around it

     - be able to set a title of an image (through some meta data)

+    - get rid of slider and just use minimap?
+Or possibly, only show slider when we have really wide images?

 	- Visual Bug: Jarring "Snap" at the End of a Zoom seems to have made "stay at fixed pixel under pointer when zooming" a bit worse -- if I zoom in